 A clean hull is important to help keep a vessel in good shape and improve its fuel economy and speed.
-Having a hull free from hitchhiking pest plants and animals – including some of the world's worst – also helps protect Northland's precious marine environment.
+Having a hull free from hitchhiking pests also helps protect Northland's precious marine environment.

 How do I keep my hull clean?

-Antifouling paint cover is the easiest way to do this and regular haul outs for cleaning your hull and reapplying antifouling is crucial.
-However, as the ingredients in antifouling paint – including copper – can harm marine life, they must be applied carefully.
+Antifouling paint cover is the easiest way to do this.
+Regular haul-outs for cleaning your hull and reapplying antifouling is crucial.
+However, as the ingredients in antifouling paint – including copper – can harm marine life, they must be applied and removed with careful consideration.

 Where can I clean my hull?

-Our rules are strict and do allow for very limited beach or in-water hull cleaning, but we discourage this for a variety of reasons.
-We advocate the use of dedicated boat maintenance facilities for routine maintenance, including hull cleanings between antifouling.
+We advocate the use of dedicated boat maintenance facilities for routine maintenance, including hull cleaning between antifouling.

 Before you clean

-If – and only if – you meet the strict requirements for beach cleaning or in water cleaning, there are still a number of factors to consider.
-Remember, beach cleaning should be done away from popular swimming spots and shellfish beds and must not take longer than one tidal cycle.
-While there are no designated geographical areas where cleaning must take place, Northland's marinas, wharfs, and jetties have their own rules too – check first.
-Don't work in busy areas like commercial wharfs and main channels.
+If – and only if – you meet the strict requirements for in-water cleaning, there are still a number of factors to consider.
+Northland's marinas, wharfs and jetties have their own rules too: check first.
+Don't work in busy areas such as commercial wharfs and main channels.
 If you have a diver in the water, ensure you fly a dive flag, and have a lookout aboard to warn – and keep an eye out for – approaching vessels.
-If in doubt – haul out instead.
+If in doubt, haul out instead.

 What are the penalties?

 Ignorance of our rules is no defence.
-People illegally cleaning boat hulls risk fines of at least $500 a day.
+People illegally cleaning boat hulls risk fines of at least $750.

 Boat maintenance facilities

-Note: While use of these facilities is encouraged, you may still be required to comply with land-based rules (such as using dropsheets where no treatment systems are provided) and you're responsible for complying with the facility's rules and consents.
+Note: While use of these facilities is encouraged, you are still required to comply with their land-based rules and you're responsible for complying with the facility's rules and consents.